V4Fire/eslint-plugin/src/rules/require-jsdoc/README.md

 Checks for presence of jsdoc comments, on class declarations as well as functions.

-This rule forked from the base rule of eslint-plugin-jsdoc with the same name.
+This rule forked from the base rule of `eslint-plugin-jsdoc` but with support for the `ignore` option.

 ## Fixer